Welcome

 Distributive Property

 a(b + c) = ab + ac.
-Multiply the outside number by each inside term.
+Multiply the outside by each inside term.

 Mean (Average)